Cumcord/STD/proposals/plugin_manifest.md

       "type": "string"
     },
     "media": {
-      "description": "The absolute URL of an image to display with your plugin", "type": [ "array", "string" ],
+      "description": "The absolute URL of some example images to demonstrate your plugin.
+No branding.", "type": [ "array", "string" ],
       "items": {
         "type": "string"